 The PCP set up the Finance working group in order to scrutinise the proposed budget and related financial papers prior to the PCP's review of the proposed precept.
 It has continued to meet in order to review information in advance of the annual scrutiny of the proposed precept.
-The Finance working group met on five occasions during 2018/19.
+The Finance working group met on four occasions during 2018/19.

-Police and Crime Panel - Finance Working Group

-Meeting Date Purpose Overview

-27 September 2018 Mid Term Review Reviewed the mid-term position

-against the 2018-19 precept,

-including scrutiny of the PCCs

-statement of accounts for 2017/18.

-5 November 2018 Review precept Reviewed planning being

-planning undertaken by the OPCC in

-10 December 2018 preparation for the precept setting.

-9 January 2019
+Police and Crime Panel - Finance Working Group Meeting Date Purpose Overview 4 September 2019 Mid Term Review Reviewed the mid-term position against the 2019-20 precept, including scrutiny of the PCCs statement of accounts for 2018/19.
+6 November 2019 Review precept planning Reviewed planning being undertaken by the OPCC in 18 December 2019 preparation for the precept setting.

-21 January 2019 Review draft precept Reviewed draft precept and
+29 January 2020 Review draft precept Reviewed draft precept and

 and supporting information in advance

-associated finance of briefing to the full PCP at its
+associated finance of briefing to the full PCP, at its

-papers meeting in January 2019.
-Further to
+papers meeting in February 2020.
+Further

-agree questions to be proposed by
+to agree questions to be proposed

-the Finance Working Group to be
+by the Finance Working Group to be

-taken forward to the meeting.
+taken forward to the PCP meeting.

-The membership of the Finance working group for 2018/19 was as follows:
+The membership of the Finance working group for 2019/20 was as follows:

 - Michael Coombes (Chair)

 - Councillor Gary Hughes

+- Councillor Lee Hunt

 - Councillor Brian Laming

-- Councillor Ian Richards (until May 2019)
+- Councillor Martin Pepper (Until June 2020)